What is RSS and what can you do with it?

 RSS Symbol on Websites

 You may have noticed the RSS symbol on websites.
-Mine is in the lower right-hand corner of every page with all the social icons.
+Mine is located in the lower right-hand corner of every page, along with all the social icons.

-The primary use of an RSS feed is to offer site visitors and syndication services the ability to subscribe to your feed and be notified when you post something new.
+The primary use of an RSS feed is to provide site visitors and syndication services with the ability to subscribe to your feed and receive notifications when you post new content.

 You can also set up an RSS feed service to automatically send email notices when you add a new post to your WordPress website.
 That’s the “simple syndication.”

-When you subscribe to a website’s updates, in many cases, you are subscribing to how they syndicate their RSS feed.
-So when a new post is added, WordPress updates the feed, and you get an email.
+When you subscribe to a website’s updates, you are often subscribing to how they syndicate their RSS feed.
+When a new post is added, WordPress updates the feed, and you receive an email.

-How that email looks and when it is sent depends on how that particular syndication is configured and varies by website.
+The appearance and timing of that email depend on how the particular syndication is configured and vary by website.
 Various services and plugins help you customize the use of your RSS feed.
-We’ll talk about those, too.
+We’ll also discuss those.

 Why I Love RSS Feeds

-You may have noticed the website feed icon and wondered what that stands for.
+You may have noticed the website feed icon and wondered what it represents.
 Now you know.
 Click on that icon, and you’ll get the URL for that feed.

 Power users can add that URL to their feed reader service, like Feedly.com.
-Some folks, like me, use their email program or a mobile app for the feeds they are interested in.
+Some people, like me, use their email program or a mobile app to follow the feeds they are interested in.

 Browsers also offer the ability to subscribe to a feed via add-ons.
 The downside of this approach is that you will not see the updates if you are not in that browser or on a different device.